NREL/ComStock.github.io/docs/resources/explanations/gas_consumption_underrepresented.md

 # Gas Consumption Underrepresented

 ### ComStock’s annual gas consumption results are about 30% lower nationally as compared to the Commercial Building Energy Consumption Survey.

+_Note: This is only a limitation for dataset releases 2023.2 and earlier._

 ComStock™ has been calibrated and validated as part of the three-year End-Use Load Profiles (EULP) project.
 Beyond EULP, the ComStock tool is continuously improved as data and resources become available.
 Note, however, the EULP project focused on electricity calibration, and therefore did not attempt to calibrate natural gas.
-ComStock is known to underestimate natural gas consumption, and there are ongoing efforts to resolve this issue.
+In dataset releases 2023.2 and earlier, ComStock is known to underestimate natural gas consumption.

 {:refdef: style="text-align: center;"}
 ![](../../../assets/images/ng_by_census_division.png)